plating, anodizing, & finishing Q&As since 1989

 Kool Seal's customer service help-line reiterated that even new, unpainted galvanized tin needs to weather for 120 days to remove "residual oils from manufacture."
 It sounded like the help-line person was simply reading off a sheet of paper and had no in-depth knowledge of the subject.
 I have a feeling anything I learn on this website will be more helpful than the KS customer rep reading off a sheet of paper.

-My questions: 1) Wouldn't a TSP [trisodium phosphate [affil. link to info/product on Amazon]] solution remove any manufacture oil(s) without waiting 120 days?
+My questions: 1) Wouldn't a TSP [trisodium phosphate [affil link]] solution remove any manufacture oil(s) without waiting 120 days?
 2) Should I prime the bare galvanized metal with something prior to applying the Kool Seal?

 Home Owner - Screven, Georgia